Permafrost/Tundra/SERVICES.md

 ### tundra.pipeline:sanitize

-Sanitizes the pipeline by dropping all undeclared top-level variables when compared to either the input or output signature of the current service.
+Sanitizes the pipeline by dropping all undeclared inputs or outputs when compared to either the input or output signature of the current service respectively.

-As the first step in a flow service, this service protects against undeclared input variables that exist in the pipeline from the caller that could inadvertently affect current service's logic.
+When sanitizing against the input signature of a flow service, as the first step of that service, this service protects against undeclared input variables that exist in the pipeline from the caller that could inadvertently affect current service's logic, or could present a security risk.
 For example, REST services that accept JSON documents sent by clients that are then parsed by Integration Server automatically and provided as input variables can use this service to remove all unexpected inputs from the pipeline as a security measure when dealing with untrusted clients.

+When sanitizing against the output signature of a flow service, as the last step of that service, this service automatically removes all undeclared outputs from the pipeline, saving the need to respecify the outputs such as would be required when using `WmPublic/pub.flow:clearPipeline` to achieve the same outcome.

 #### Inputs:

 * `$service.signature.direction` determines whether to sanitize
   the pipeline against the input or output signature of the current service.
+* `$pipeline.sanitize.recurse?` is an optional boolean which when `true` will also recursively sanitize all child `IData` documents and `IData[]` document lists.
+Defaults to `false`.

 ---